-PPP Multilink
+• PPP Multilink Support

-The Prestige can bundle multiple links in a single connection using PPP Multilink Protocol (MP).
-The number of links can be either statically configured or dynamically managed based on traffic demand.
+The Prestige can bundle multiple links in a single connection using PPP/MP (Point-to-Point Protocol/Multilink Protocol).
+The number of links can be statically configured or dynamically managed based on traffic demand.

 Bandwidth-On-Demand